Allowable Stress Fv' vs Design Shear Vr'

 ( NDS Equation 3.4-3)

 Where dn is the depth remaining after a notch is taken out.
-Given the usual equation for shear, this establishes the following value for the notch adjustment, given as Cn –
+Given the usual equation for shear, this establishes the following value for the notch adjustment, given as Cn as it appeared in pre-2021 versions of the NDS.

 In NDS 1997, this equation was formulated by factoring Fv rather than Vr, however the equivalent notch factor was the reciprocal of this ratio raised to a power of 2 rather than 3.